 RST 2990 Principles of Catholic Social Doctrine (PHL) 3 s.h.

-An examination of the major principles of Catholic social doctrine through a study of papal and Episcopal documents.
-Concepts and documents are studied in their historical context.
+An examination of the major principles of Catholic social doctrine through a study of papal and episcopal documents.
+Focus on the ways in which Catholic social justice teachings are applied and shape law, culture, politics, and social policy.